 Chatto and Windus revived the Phoenix Library name in 1928 for their series which reached at least 121 titles (with one additional title announced but not published) in 1938 (see list below).
 Most of the titles in the series were from Chatto & Windus’ significant back catalog.
 The publisher claimed the series would focus on daring books that would drive conversation and controversy.
 The series, like many others, diminished during WW2 but was revived as the New Phoenix Library in 1950.
 That incarnation of the series lasted until 1956 with at least 32 titles (see mostly complete list below).

 A related series, the Centaur Library, was issued first in 1930 at a larger 8vo size, to use up leftover sheets from the original printings of Chatto and Windus titles.
 Once the original sheets were gone, a title might transfer from the Centaur Library to the Phoenix Library, although Chatto and Windus were very selective about which titles went into the Phoenix Library.

 In either case, the reprint series allowed the publisher to squeeze a bit more profit out of a title by selling (cheap) copies of a title to a new “downmarket” audience.
 Ultimately, cheap publisher’s back catalog series were not huge money makers, but a way to generate profits that moved moderate selling titles into the black (even if that was years after the initial publication).

 Jacket and book design for the Phoenix Library (by Thomas Derrick) changed little over 1928-1945.
-A common jacket design using stylized phoenix and flowers covers the front and rear of the jackets.
+A common jacket design using stylized phoenix and flowers cover the front and rear of the jackets.
 The bright and distinctive jackets were part of the marketing of such series: a shelf or two of uniform red jacketed books would undoubtedly grab the eye of consumers.
 This copy of Huxley’s Those Barren Leaves is 1928.
 Price is 3s./6d.